What Is A PLC: PLC Meaning

 • Vertical transportation: Elevators and escalators use PLCs for precise control of movement, ensuring safety and efficiency in their operation.

-The role of PLCs in industrial manufacturing
+The role of PLCs in industrial processes

 In the realm of industrial manufacturing, the advent of programmable logic controllers (PLCs) has revolutionized the way processes are monitored and controlled.
 These electronic, logic-based systems are indispensable for automating complex manufacturing tasks, significantly reducing time, costs, and labor.